 Good parenting provides children security that they’re loved and accepted for their unique self by both parents and that both parents want a relationship with them.
 Parental failure to validate their feelings and needs is a trauma of emotional abandonment.
 Often clients tell me that they felt that their family didn’t understand them, that they felt different from the rest of the family or like an outsider.
 What is being described is the trauma of invisibility.
 This can also happen when parent-child interactions revolve around the parent, the child is serving the parent’s needs, instead of the other way around, which is a form of abandonment.
 Even if a parent says, “I love you,” the child may still not feel close and accepted for who he or she is as a separate individual, apart from the parent.

 Emotional abandonment childhood can happen in infancy if the primary caretaker, usually the mother, is unable to be present emotionally for her baby.
 It’s often because she’s replicating her own childhood experience, but it may also be due to stress or depression.
 It’s important for a baby’s emotional development that the mother attunes to her child’s feelings and needs and reflects them back.
 She may be preoccupied, cold, or unable to empathize with her baby’s success or upsetting emotions.
 He or she then ends up feeling alone, rejected, or deflated.
 The reverse is also true – where a parent gives a child a lot of attention, but isn’t attuned to what the child actually needs.

-In addition to situations where a parent is physical absent or doesn’t share in parenting, abandonment happens later, too, when children are criticized, controlled, unfairly treated, or otherwise given a message that they or their experience is unimportant or wrong.
+In addition to situations where a parent is physically absent or doesn’t share in parenting, abandonment happens later, too, when children are criticized, controlled, unfairly treated, or otherwise given a message that they or their experience is unimportant or wrong.
 Children are vulnerable, and it doesn’t take much for a child to feel hurt and “abandoned.”
 Abandonment can also occur when a parent confides in a child or expects him or her to take on age-inappropriate responsibilities.
 At those moments, the children must suppress their feelings and needs in order to meet the needs of the adult.